 - It is expected, but not required, that the work on the MALS final project represented by GLS 598 will be completed in the semester in which the student enrolls in this course.
 However, it is not unusual for students, especially those who have medical, financial, or other life problems, to take an additional semester or, in rare cases, two semesters to complete work on the final project.
 If it becomes necessary for a student to extend work beyond the original enrollment, she or he will be assigned a grade of "S" (satisfactory progress) for GLS 598 and be permitted to continue work on the final project until the Program Director assigns a grade of "U" (unsatisfactory), the project is finished, or time/course limits (5 year degree limit, GRC 600 usage limits, etc.) apply.
-Continuing said work requires enrollment in the GRC 600 Continuation course or a valid graduate level class in the semester(s) in which university resources will be used and/or graduation will occur.
+Continuing said work requires enrollment in either the GRC 600 Continuation course or a valid graduate level class in the semester(s) in which university resources will be used and/or graduation will occur.
 Submission of additional forms may be necessary .
 It is strongly recommended that students who plan to work on the final project beyond the original enrollment semester promptly contact their academic advisor and/or the Program Assistant for guidance.

 - GLS 502: Contemporary Issues in Liberal Studies.